mmestre21/LinkedHospitalityMS-1/README.md

 _Once on the Homepage, the user has access to the section "About Us" In this section, we have integrated information to create trust in the brand; it has pictures of the Directors and information about "Who we are "What we do", and "How we do it."_
 ![UXtesting1](https://user-images.githubusercontent.com/70534058/112850657-1d8fd800-90a2-11eb-90ca-9b55db5b1234.PNG)

-* **_As a user Group one_**: I want to see what suppliers have subscribed so I can determine whether will be valuable for my company to join.
+* **_As a user Group one_**: I want to see what suppliers have subscribed to determine whether it will be valuable for my company to join.
 * **_As a User Group two_**:   I want to know what competitors have subscribed so I can plan what to offer that will make my product stand out for my target audience.
 * **_As a User Group three_**:   I want to learn what operators have subscribed and whether my product will provide value to them.

-_If the user scrolls down or uses the menu to go to Our Members, there is a section at the bottom where he can also see the Logos of some of the current suppliers; each logo has a link for the user to know more about each supplier._
+_If the user scrolls down or uses the menu to go to "Our Members", there is a section at the bottom where he can also see the Logos of some of the current suppliers; each logo has a link for the user to know more about each supplier._
 ![UXtesting2](https://user-images.githubusercontent.com/70534058/112852611-ffc37280-90a3-11eb-8e2a-f316ccf703a1.PNG)

 * **_As a user Group one_**:  I want to find out what type of events the company organize so I can know if that aligns with what I want to achieve from the membership.
-I want to find out the dates and location of their events to identify whether I will be able to attend and make the most of my subscription.
+I want to find out the dates and location of their events to identify whether I will attend and make the most of my subscription.
 * **_As a User Group two_**: I want to know the dates of their upcoming events to see if I can participate and find out if there are places available.
 * **_As a User Group three_**:   I want to find out more about their events so I can know if they offer platforms where I can provide my training and seminars.